Learning Outcomes

 Core fiduciary duties include:

-• Duty of Loyalty: Trustees must act solely in the interests of the beneficiaries.
+- Duty of loyalty: act solely in the interests of the beneficiaries.

-• No-Conflict Rule: Trustees must not place themselves in a position where their personal interests conflict, or may possibly conflict, with their duties to the trust or the beneficiaries.
+- No-conflict rule: avoid placing oneself in a position where personal interests conflict, or may possibly conflict, with duty to the trust.

 Breach Without Loss to Trust Property